charlesxiang98/Blockchain-Network-Simulator/README.md

 I still try to make the simulator more powerful and adaptive to the real world.
 Keep updating.

-Jian Xiang Student of Rutgers University
+Jian Xiang Graduate Student in Rutgers University